-- I. Is fleeing, or is attempting to flee, domestic violence, dating violence, sexual assault, stalking, or other dangerous or life-threatening conditions that relate to violence against the individual or a family member, including a child, that has either taken place within the individual's or family's primary nighttime residence or has made the individual or family afraid to return to their primary nighttime residence; and - II.
-Has no other residence; and - III.
-Lacks the resources or support networks, e.g., family, friends, and faith- based or other social networks, to obtain other permanent housing

-The CEPE will also verify that the referred household is among the most vulnerable and that voucher assistance is an appropriate housing solution.

-Once these three factors are verified by the CEPE, the CEPE will send the referral to AHA, and the applicant will be placed on the HCV Wait List with the preference.

-Partnering Homeless Service Provider is defined as a homeless service provider that executes a Memorandum of Understanding (MOU) with AHA outlining the provider's responsibilities to provide housing search assistance and supportive services to the referred household.
+I. Is fleeing, or is attempting to flee, domestic violence, dating violence, sexual assault, stalking, or other dangerous or life-threatening conditions that relate to violence against the individual or a family member, including a child, that has either taken place within the individual's or family's primary nighttime residence or has made the individual or family afraid to return to their primary nighttime residence; and II.
+Has no other residence; and III.
+Lacks the resources or support networks, e.g., family, friends, and faith-based or other social networks, to obtain other permanent housing The CEPE will also verify that the referred household is among the most vulnerable and that voucher assistance is an appropriate housing solution.
+Once these three factors are verified by the CEPE, the CEPE will send the referral to AHA, and the applicant homeless service provider that executes a Memorandum of Understanding (MOU) with AHA outlining the provider's responsibilities to provide housing search assistance and supportive services to the referred household.
 Eligibility for the Mainstream Voucher Program will be determined by appropriate third party social service agencies.
 Appropriate third party social service agencies include the agencies partnering with AHA in the Mainstream Voucher program as well as other agencies that AHA management can rely on to credibly verify an applicant meets one of the required categories.